cronobo/vfx/_posts/2019-01-03-nexture-online.md

 On a more broad topic, we have multiple new technologies that are now going under a strong R&D effort, and multiple neural networks in training as I write.
 Stay tuned !

 *Note: We've achieved some [major quality upgrade](/2019/02/02/groundbreaking-progress.html) since this article was written down.
-Check them out !*
+Check it out !*